On-device AI scores your readiness, builds an adaptive study plan, and flags topics fading from memory — before they cost you the exam.

 How many GH-300 practice questions does Azure Mastery include?

 Azure Mastery ships with 355 GH-300 practice questions, each mapped to one of the six official GitHub Copilot domains — from responsible AI and Copilot features to data and architecture, prompt engineering, developer productivity, and privacy with content exclusions.
-Everything runs on-device: your answer history and readiness gauge never leave your iPhone or iPad.
+Core study runs on-device and works offline; optional sync uses your private iCloud account.

 Ready to pass GH-300?